-Side nets are provided on each side of the cockpit to help arms, legs or shoulders stay inside the vehicle, thus reducing the risk of injuries.
+A side net is provided on each side of the cockpit to help arms, legs or shoulders stay inside the vehicle, thus reducing the risk of injuries.
 Side Nets may also keep bushes or debris out of cockpit.

 Never operate the vehicle unless both side nets are in place and buckled.